-The Constabulary has a Professional Standards Department whose role is to promote proper standards of conduct and monitor compliance with codes.
-The department actively liaises with management teams and other groups with the aim of maintaining high standards of conduct and produces regular reports which set out details of non-compliance with standards and codes.
-The Department has its own intranet site to facilitate demonstration of best practice and produces a newsletter highlighting areas of concern, guidance, learning and signposts officers and staff to those that can provide welfare / support.
-The Professional Standards Department has an anticorruption unit whose role is to investigate information and intelligence received concerning the conduct of officers and members of police staff.
+The Constabulary has a People Department, which includes a Professional Standards function, whose role is to promote proper standards of conduct and monitor compliance with codes.
+The function actively liaises with management teams and other groups with the aim of maintaining high standards of conduct and produces regular reports, which set out details of non-compliance with standards and codes.
+The function has its own intranet site to facilitate demonstration of best practice and produces a newsletter highlighting areas of concern, guidance, learning and signposts officers and staff to those that can provide welfare / support.
+The Professional Standards function has an anti-corruption unit whose role is to investigate information and intelligence received concerning the conduct of officers and members of police staff.

-The Professional Standards Department also oversees all complaints, local resolutions and non IPCC appeals from the public, ensuring compliance with Police Reform Act 2002 and the Police (Complaints and Misconduct) Regulations 2012.
+The Professional Standards function also oversees all complaints, local resolutions and non IOPC appeals from the public, ensuring compliance with Police Reform Act 2002 and the Police (Complaints and Misconduct) Regulations 2012.
 These complaints are reported to and audited periodically by the Office of the Police and Crime Commissioner.
-The Chief Constable also has a procedure in place to receive and investigate complaints made to it about the conduct of Association of Chief Police Officers (with the exception of the Chief Constable who is accountable to the Commissioner) under the relevant conduct regulations.
+The Chief Constable also has a procedure in place to receive and investigate complaints made to it about the conduct of Association of Chief Police Officers (with the exception of the Chief Constable